| Not being fluent in Japanese, the plot remains largely

 cool scene inside the Governor General Garvin's palace

+[I don't want to spoil it, but trust me, it's amazing].
 All in all, Scenario II is a fine game and a tasty

 appetiser for the feast that is Scenario III.
 Snap it